What is a Frontier Worker Permit?

 Awaiting your decision

-Once you’ve completed the application form, provided all the evidence and confirmed your identity (in person or using your smartphone) it’s just a case of waiting for a decision.
+Once you’ve completed the application form, provided all the evidence and confirmed your identity (in person or using your smartphone), you must wait to hear back from the Home Office.

 If you need to change anything on your application after it’s been submitted, you should contact the UK Visas and Immigration (UKVI).
 You should do this as soon as possible to avoid any significant delays.

-If your application is approved, you’ll be sent a notice confirming it’s been a success.
+If your application is approved, you’ll be sent a notice confirming this.

-Once you’ve received notice your application has been a success you should then receive your Frontier Worker Permit within 10 days.
+Once you’ve received notice your application has been approved, you should then receive your Frontier Worker Permit within 10 days.
 Those who applied with the smartphone app will receive this notice in digital form.

 How long does the Frontier Worker Permit last?